rohsyl/github-auto-release/README.md

 GITHUB_SECRET_TOKEN=...

 LOG_PATH=logs/app.log

+JSON_VERSION_PATH=./
 ```

+`ENABLE_DEBUG` define if debug is enabled or disabled.

 `GITHUB_SECRET_TOKEN` is the secret defined while you created the webhook on Github.

-`LOG_PATH` is the path to the log relatively from the root of your project
+`LOG_PATH` is the path to the log file.
+This entry is optional.
+By default logs are located under `logs/app.log`

+`JSON_VERSION_PATH` is the path where json files with informations about each releases will be stored.
+This entry is optional.
+By defaults files are stored in the current directory

 ## Exemple